-Sorghum Flour Market Size and Share Forecast Outlook 2025 to 2035
+Sorghum Flour Market Size, Share, and Forecast Outlook 2025 to 2035

-The global market for sorghum flour is expected to grow significantly over the next decade, from an estimated USD 12,800.0 million in 2025 to USD 21,500.0 million by 2035, with a CAGR of 5.6%.
-This momentum stems from surging consumer demand for ancient grains and naturally gluten-free alternatives.
+The global sorghum flour market is estimated to grow from USD 12.8 billion in 2025 to USD 21.5 billion by 2035, registering a CAGR of 5.6%.

-Quick Stats for Sorghum Flour Market
+Quick Stats of Sorghum Flour Market

-• Industry Value (2025): USD 12,800.0 million
+• Market Value (2025): USD 12.8 billion

-• Forecast Value (2035): USD 21,500.0 million
+• Forecast Value (2035): USD 21.5 billion

 • Forecast CAGR: 5.6%